SatvikN/cse15l-lab-reports/LabReport5.md

 * If you don't use `-cp` in the `java` function, then the it will use the default class path, not the path stored in `CPATH`.
 So `-cp` needs to be used so that it looks for the `.jar` file in the `/lib` directory.

 ## Reflection
+Some things I learn from lab during the second half of this quarter are how to use `vim` and `nano` to moddify files directly from the terminal without needing an external application.
+The vast functionality and commands within these editor make them very efficient to use and they can help you make quick edits when working on a project.

+Another interesting I learned during lab is that Github deprecated the use of passwords for authentication for command-line processes.
+This was done in an attempt to increase security so now Github requires the use of ssh keys in order to authenticate operations you perform.